josephsl/wintenApps/addoninternals.md

 ## Add-on contents

 The Windows App Essentials add-on consists of a global plugin and app modules for various universal apps included with Windows 10 and later.
 The Windows App Objects (shortened to WinAppObjs), the global plugin portion of this add-on, provides foundations such as overlay classes for frequently encountered controls in Windows an universal apps.
 Until 2022, UIA event tracking and logger facility was also part of the add-on, replaced by Event Tracker add-on.
 Until 2018, the global plugin was also responsible for add-on update feature, documented here for sake of completeness.
-With the integration of updated dialog detection in NVDA 2024.1, the global plugin is empty but kept to remind people about the add-on scope.
+With the integration of updated dialog detection in NVDA 2024.1, the global plugin is empty but kept in the add-on source code repository to remind people about the add-on scope.

 In regards to app modules, these were included to either provide workarounds or enhance the user experience.
 For example, the app module for Settings app (systemsettings) allows NVDA to announce Windows Update download and installation progress, and app module for modern keyboard (windowsinternal_composableshell_experiences_textinput_inputapp) provides support for more modern input facilities such as enhanced dictation and suggested actions.
 We'll meet some of these app modules in subsequent sections.